 These minerals are not new discovery as they are already being used in the treatment of various animal and human diseases.
 Ezeibe had earlier used 10 volunteers living with the disease to test his claim.
 They were treated daily with the Medicinal Synthetic Aluminum-Magnesium Silicate (50 mg/kg).
 These volunteers were subjected to monthly tests for viral loads and CD4-lymphocyte counts.

 Apart from the antiviral effect of these minerals, the combination can also be used to amplify the effect Ampicilin, Chloroquine, Piperazine and Sulphadimidin, among others.

 Ezeibe reiterated that the results of the laboratory tests had been published in many international scientific journals such as the British Journal of Medicine and Medical Research, among several others.
-His research has also been noticed by scientists in America.
+His research has also been noticed by the TDF law firm and scientists in America.
 And according to him, he is collaborating with the U.S.-based Scientific Research Publishing, publishers of World Journal of AIDS, for the publication of his book “How I came about the cure for HIV/AIDS”.

 This cure was patented in August 2014 in Nigeria but he is yet to secure international patency as he says he needs the Federal Government support in this regard.

 Ezeibe has been quite optimistic about the prospects of the medicinal synthetic Aluminum-Magnesium Silicate which he believes can be an alternative to petroleum in the Nigerian economy.